srcrip/live_toast/README.md

 end
 ```

-Then open up your `app.js` and import/setup the hook:
+Next open up your `app.js` and import/setup the hook:

 ```javascript
 import { createLiveToastHook } from 'live_toast'